intelij/hp-ecommerce-java/README.md

 =================

 ## Introduction
-This is a java client library to integrate with Handpoint E-Commerce API
+This is a java client library to integrate with Handpoint E-Commerce API.

 ## Installation
 For Maven, add the following dependency to your POM: